Civil Rights and Liberties Lawyers

 Less than lethal force can also cause catastrophic, life altering injuries.
 Any use of excessive force by a police officer is violation of the victims civil rights regardless of the type of force used.
 There is no excuse for police officers acting with excessive force, and offending officers should be held accountable for unlawful actions.

 Another type of police misconduct is wrongful arrest without probable cause.
 Arresting a person without probable cause is the same as a kidnapping, and it can have devastating financial, emotional, and physical consequences for the victims.
-Persons who are wrongfully detained or imprisoned may be entitled to compensation once they’re exonerated.
+Persons who are wrongfully detained may be entitled to compensation once they’re exonerated.
 Contact us to learn more about how our civil rights lawyers may be able to help.

 You Don’t Lose Your Civil Liberties in Prison